JinHash5/Webbie-Talkie/README.md

 # Webbie-Talkie
-Web Application which allows multiple users to communicate live through a video call.
+Web Application which allows multiple users to communicate live through a video call and text messages.

 ## Features